Piracy Act 1837: United Kingdom

 A ship or aircraft is considered a pirate ship or aircraft if it is intended by the persons in dominant control to be used for the purpose of committing one of the acts referred to in article 101.
 The same applies if the ship or aircraft has been used to commit any such act, so long as it remains under the control of the persons guilty of that act.

 Since this definition is restricted to the high seas, piracy in British territorial waters would today be treated as robbery, assault or attempted murder under the Territorial Waters Jurisdiction Act 1878, or as hijacking under the Aviation and Maritime Security Act 1990 (which can also be applied to piracy on the high seas).

 In 1998 the mandatory death penalty was abolished by the Crime and Disorder Act 1998, and the sentence is now up to life imprisonment.

 Ireland

 Ireland abolished the death penalty for piracy in 1964.
 The act remains in force.

+Subsequent developments

+In section 2 the words " as a felon ", and section 4, of the act were repealed for England and Wales by section 10(2) of, and part III of schedule 3 to, the Criminal Law Act 1967, which came into force on 1 January 1968.